 - 1 medium onion, diced

 - 1 long red chilli, seeds out and diced

 - 1 large clove of garlic, finely diced

 - 1/2 head of medium white cabbage, quartered and shredded (core out)

 - 1/2 teaspoon coriander seed powder

 - 1 teaspoon butter or ghee (optional)

-- Handful of fresh coriander/cilantro or parsley, chopped
+- A handful of fresh coriander/cilantro or parsley, chopped

 - Place potatoes in a small pot of water and season with a generous pinch of salt.
 Bring to boil and cook for 6-7 minutes, until almost cooked.
 They will finish cooking together with the braised cabbage.

 - Heat olive oil over medium heat in a large pot or a deep frying pan that has a lid.
 Add the onion and sauté for 2-3 minutes, stirring half way.
 Then add the chilli, celery and carrots and sauté for 3-4 minutes, until slightly softened and caramelised.